How does this medication work? What will it do for me?

-For the first 7 days of treatment, the dose of pirfenidone is 1 capsule 3 times a day.
-For the next 7 days (day 8 to day 14), increase the dose to 2 capsules 3 times a day.
-From day 15 onwards, increase the dose to 3 capsules 3 times per day.
+For the first 7 days of treatment, the dose of pirfenidone is 267 mg taken 3 times a day.
+For the next 7 days (day 8 to day 14), increase the dose to 534 mg taken 3 times a day.
+From day 15 onwards, increase the dose to 801 mg taken 3 times per day.
 Pirfenidone should be taken with food, or during or after a meal to reduce side effects such as stomach problems and dizziness.
 Swallow each capsule whole with water.
 Your doctor may adjust your dose depending on how you tolerate pirfenidone.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 It is important to take this medication exactly as prescribed by your doctor.
-If you miss a dose, continue with the next dose in your regular dosing schedule.
+If you miss a dose, skip the missed dose and continue with the next dose in your regular dosing schedule.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.
-If you miss taking this medication for 14 days in a row or more, contact your doctor, as you will need to re-start treatment with increasing doses.
+If you miss taking this medication for 14 days in a row or more, contact your doctor, as you will need to restart treatment with increasing doses.

 Store this medication at room temperature and keep it out of the reach of children.